LOUIS C. LONG, Jr.

 Even before joining the service, Louis’ life was tumultuous.
 Army life, at least, provided stability and at most times, was predictable.
 Louis Sr. worked as a lineman for the railroad, trying to support his wife, Willie, twelve years younger than he, and their two children, Louis and his sister Mildred.
 When Louis was twelve, Mildred being fourteen, she was already married and died tragically from an accidental gunshot wound.
 Within two years, both his parents were remarried.

 Louis finally found a stable home in the Army in 1935 and within five years was earning a solid $372 dollars per month with the rank of Private First Class.
 If he made Sergeant, he could nearly double that number, which seemed to be an extraordinary amount to be earning coming out of the depression.
-The advent of the armored forces provided Louis with the opportunity to excel, and he had earned his stripes before sailing to North Africa with the 1st Armored Division on May 10, 1942.
+The advent of the armored forces provided Louis with the opportunity to excel, and he had earned his stripes before sailing to Ireland and on to North Africa with the 1st Armored Division on May 10, 1942.